Lotus Sutra: Chapters 23–28

-A bodhisattva called "Universal Virtue" or "All Good" (Samantabhadra) asks the Buddha how to preserve the sutra in the future.
-Samantabhadra promises to protect and guard all those who keep this sutra in the future.
-He says that those who uphold the sutra will be reborn in the Trāyastriṃśa and Tuṣita heavens.
-He also says that those who uphold this sutra will have many good qualities and should be seen and respected as Buddhas.
+A bodhisattva called "Universal Virtue" or "All Good" (Samantabhadra) asks the Buddha how to preserve the sūtra in the future.
+Samantabhadra promises to protect and guard all those who keep this sūtra in the future.
+He says that those who uphold the sūtra will be reborn in the Trāyastriṃśa and Tuṣita heavens.
+He also says that those who uphold this sūtra will have many good qualities and should be seen and respected as Buddhas.

 History and reception

 According to Lopez, the Lotus "is clearly a work of high literary quality.
 Its authors are unknown, but they were likely highly educated Buddhist monks, fully at ease among the doctrines and tropes of Buddhism as it existed in India at the time."
 According to Peter Alan Roberts, the Lotus Sūtra may have had its origin among the Mahāsāṃghika school and may have been written in a middle Indic language (a prakrit) that was subsequently Sanskritized.
-The idea that the sutra was originally in prakrit remains a contested claim among both secular and religious historians.
+The idea that the sūtra was originally in prakrit remains a contested claim among both secular and religious historians.

 The Lotus Sūtra was frequently cited in Indian scholarly treatises and compendiums and several authors of the Madhyamaka and the Yogacara school discussed and debated its doctrine of the One Vehicle.
 According to Jonathan Silk, the influence of the Lotus Sūtra in India may have been limited, but "it is a prominent scripture in East Asian Buddhism."
 Jacqueline Stone and Stephen F. Teiser meanwhile write that "it is perhaps no exaggeration to say that the Lotus Sūtra has been the most influential Buddhist scripture in East Asia."
-The sutra has most prominence in Tiantai (sometimes called "The Lotus School") and Nichiren Buddhism.
+The sūtra has most prominence in Tiantai (sometimes called "The Lotus School") and Nichiren Buddhism.

 Early development

-According to Donald Lopez "the general scholarly consensus is that the Lotus Sūtra took shape in four phases".
-One of the earliest four layer theory of the development of the sutra was Kogaku Fuse's.
+According to Donald Lopez "the general scholarly consensus is that the Lotus Sūtra took shape in four phases."
+One of the earliest four layer theories of the development of the sūtra was Kogaku Fuse's.

 Lopez and Seishi Karashima outline these phases as follows: